 Breaking your water may help speed things up, but it’s not guaranteed.
 In my opinion, it’s one of the least effective ways of induction.
 If you must have your water artificially broken, I recommend waiting until you are at least 6cm dilated.
 Anything before that could cause no change and just put you more at risk of getting an infection.

 Also, your bag of water helps keep your contractions a bit more tolerable.
 It acts as a cushion when your uterus contracts, softening the blow to you and your baby.
 When you no longer have that “cushion,” the strength of your contractions are more intense for you.
 This can sometimes cause more stress on the baby.
 I have seen this happen to some of my doula clients.
 After the doctor breaks the bag of water, their baby is no longer tolerating the contractions, and now they need to have an emergency cesarean.
 My advice?
-Wait until your baby breaks your water on his/her own.
+Wait until your baby breaks your water on their own.
 By doing this, the chances of these things happening will decrease.

 12. Keep Breathing

 You won’t believe how many women I see either hold their breath during contractions or breathe too quickly, which can cause them to hyperventilate.
 We always want to give plenty of oxygen to the baby, so taking slow, deep breaths will benefit you both.
-Also, slowing down your breathing and finding a good breathing pattern can help you focus better on relaxing during your contractions.
+Also, slowing down your breathing and finding a good breathing pattern can help you relax during your contractions.
 It also helps you rest when each contraction ends.
 Controlled breathing is everything, and it will help you maintain your energy all the way through.

 Now that you know all of my tips to have a happier and healthier birth, I have one last thing to say.
 I tell all of my doula clients: remember that labor is temporary and eventually comes to an end.
 Then you will receive the best gift ever, your baby!
 Keep going.
 It will all be worth it. 🙂